jsreport/jsreport-import-export/import-spec.md

 ### **Caveats:**

-- since we will now update shortid and references to new values there are some cases which we won't be able to automatically "fix", for example if user does api calls with { template: { shortid: 'xx' } } or document store reads in scripts using old shortid then such code can break. this can happen in the **update entity case**, if you for example create entity /a/b on you local, then in other machine you also create /a/b and export, then if you try to import that zip on your local the new logic will detect a conflict by entity path
+- since we will now update shortid and references to new values there are some cases which we won't be able to automatically "fix", for example if user does api calls with { template: { shortid: 'xx' } } or document store reads in scripts using old shortid then such code can break. this can happen in the **update entity case**, if you for example create entity /a/b on you local, then in other machine you also create /a/b and export, then if you try to import that export file on your local the new logic will detect a conflict by entity path